packing-box/awesome-executable-packing/README.md

 - [BitBlaze](http://bitblaze.cs.berkeley.edu/release/index.html)

+  The BitBlaze Binary Analysis Platform features a novel fusion of static and dynamic analysis techniques, mixed concrete and symbolic execution, and whole-system emulation and binary instrumentation, all to facilitate state-of-the art research on real security problems.
+Two of the most important components in BitBlaze are Vine, the static analysis component that provides an intermediate language for analyzing machine code, and TEMU, the dynamic analysis component that provides whole-system emulation and dynamic binary instrumentation including taint analysis.

 - [Clamscan Unpacker](https://clamunpacker.sourceforge.io/)

   This is a packer derived from ClamAV open source project for unpacking packed files like UPX, NSPACK , UPACK ,ASPACK etc.